gopikrishnanrmg/Portfolio/README.md

 ## 🚀 Features

-- AI chat widget powered by LLMs with recruitment‑oriented instructions.
+- AI chat widget powered by RAG-enabled LLMs; ice‑breaking questions and contextual answers are fetched from vector indexes.
-- Messaging tool available to LLM.
+- Ability for the AI (and other services) to send outbound messages via the **Model Context Protocol (MCP)** API.
 - Visitor analytics with cookie consent banner (`CookieBanner.jsx`).
 - Dynamic content fetching from backend services.
 - CRUD operations with duplicate prevention, soft deletes.